- If the last few decades have shown us anything, it’s that macroeconomic developments are characteristically volatile.

 A company’s understanding of risk—across partnerships and operations—is becoming the primary defence in times of heightened uncertainty.
 For trade finance, this plays out most acutely in the supply chain.
 From Ukraine to the South China Sea, ongoing cyber and wartime security threats mean that the supply chain finance market feels the full weight of geopolitical unrest.

 “Trade finance is complex,” Surecomp’s Global Solution Consulting Director Suchi Guharoy summarised.
-“There are just so many disparate parties to the whole ecosystem, disparate geographies, differing regulations.”
+“There are just so many disparate parties across the whole ecosystem, disparate geographies, differing regulations.”

 This year’s Sibos theme is connecting the future of finance.
 Guharoy talks us through how her team is taking a diversification-led approach to modernising the supply chain finance (SCF) industry, as the market hopes to secure itself against a volatile macroeconomic outlook (though not unpromising).